McLaren MCL60: Initial design and development

-At its launch, the car was considered an evolution of its predecessor – which had itself undergone heavy development during the 2022 season.
+At its launch, the car was considered an evolution of its predecessor, which had itself undergone heavy development during the 2022 season.
 It retained the unusual front pullrod, rear pushrod suspension layout that was reintroduced with the MCL36.
 The MCL60 featured tighter sidepod geometry with a more aggressive undercut, partly intended to free up space for ground effect inlet tunnels.
-The radiator inlet on the engine cover was lengthened, closer to the style of the inlet seen on the Ferrari F1-75.
+The radiator inlet on the engine cover was lengthened, closer to the style of the inlet seen on the 2022 Ferrari F1-75.
+The floor edge cut-out was shifted forwards, closer to its positioning on most other teams' cars.

 The team stated that they were confident they had addressed the shortcomings of the MCL36, broadly labelled as aerodynamics and tyre management.
 Despite this, Stella said the team was "[n]ot entirely happy for the launch car" and intended to introduce substantial upgrades beginning in the fourth round of the season, the Azerbaijan Grand Prix.
 It was later revealed that these upgrades had been in development since September 2022 when McLaren decided to change design course entirely.
 Norris said that he had advocated for McLaren to change their design philosophy to prioritise driveability rather than ultimate performance.
-He said certain undesirable design characteristics were persisting in McLaren cars across his four seasons with the team and through several rule changes, but also said that he did not expect to know if the team had successfully addressed this until the pre-season test.
+He said that certain undesirable design characteristics were persisting in McLaren cars across his four seasons with the team and through several rule changes, but also said that he did not expect to know if the team had successfully addressed this until the pre-season test.

-Livery
+The MCL60 was Key's last project at McLaren.
+He departed the team in March 2023 as part of an organisational restructuring, and the position of executive technical director was split into three departments.
+Peter Prodromou and Neil Houdley took over work as head of aerodynamic and head of engineering and design, respectively.